15 results found.

 Can’t you just see the kiddos toasting marshmallows for s’mores while the adults sip wine?
 Oh yeah- I’m there!!!

-You can tell how the different shades of white paint colors (on the fireplace) change the mood and feel of the room.
-The brighter whites create a “cleaner” formal style (below), whereas the softer whites create a more “relaxed’ style (above).
+You can tell how the different shades of white paint colors (on the fireplace) change the mood and feel of the room as well.

-The height of the fireplace also changes the feel of the room.
-Lower ceilings and fireplaces lean toward a more casual style (above) and provide a cozier environment whereas as a taller fireplace adds more drama and sophistication (below) creating a more formal environment.
+Lower ceilings and fireplaces lean toward a more casual style (above) and create a cozier environment whereas as a taller fireplace adds more drama and sophistication (below) creating a more formal environment.

 BOTH of these rooms are extremely gorgeous…..it just depends on the look you are going for, and the mood you want to create for your home.

-The hearth also plays a huge part in the “feel” of the room.
-In the picture above, the fireplace does not have a hearth and is set up to provide warmth to the dining room.
+In the picture below, the fireplace does not have a hearth because it is set up to provide warmth and ambiance to the dining room.

 It doesn’t need to invite guests to sit down and relax, because they are close enough to the fire while they are sitting in the dining chairs.